RSM Tenon, the UK’s seventh largest firm, has appointed Paul Belsman as its

 Belsman was previously head of tax at Vantis, which sold parts of its

-Andrew Hubbard, RSM Tenon’s former tax chief, will continue to have a
+Andrew Hubbard, RSM Tenon’s head of tax policy, will continue to have a

 prominent role within the firm and has been appointed as chairman of the tax